ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: Related Work

 \subsection{Temporal Event Sequences}

-\begin{jdfenv} Our tool, ParcoursVis, aims to support domain experts in visualizing and exploring patients' care pathways.
-Like EventFlow~\cite{Monroe:2013:TVCG}, it uses aggregation and filtering to visualize event sequences.
-According to the taxonomy in Wang \etal's survey of EHR visualization~\cite{Wang:2022:CGF}, it falls into the ``Event Sequence Simplification'' (ESS) family of techniques (see \autoref{fig:ESS}).
-This family is defined as ``any technique used for reducing the visual complexity of event sequences in aggregated display overviews''~\cite{Wang:2022:CGF}.
+Our tool, ParcoursVis, aims to support domain experts in visualizing and exploring patients' care pathways.
+Like EventFlow~\cite{Monroe:2013_TVCG}, it uses aggregation and filtering to visualize event sequences \am{such as the ones shown on \autoref{tab_csv}, extracted from the SNDS~\cite{SNDS}.} According to the taxonomy in Wang \etal's survey of EHR visualization~\cite{Wang:2022_CGF}, it falls into the ``Event Sequence Simplification'' (ESS) family of techniques (explained in \autoref{fig_ESS}).
+This family is defined as ``any technique used for reducing the visual complexity of event sequences in aggregated display overviews''~\cite{Wang:2022_CGF}.
 Wang \etal distinguish seven families: ML, NLP, ESS, Geospatial Visualization, Clustering, Comparison, and Others.
 Among the 51 articles related to the visual analysis of EHR data, 11 belong to the ESS family.
-In other families, visualizing an overview of the event sequences is not the focus; they rather focus on one patient, a set of patients, or spatial areas sharing some characteristics. \end{jdfenv}
+In other families, visualizing an overview of the event sequences is not the focus; they rather focus on one patient, a set of patients, or spatial areas sharing some characteristics.